 We serve leaders, teachers, healers, visionaries, and people interested in living conscious, creative, and fulfilling lives, engaged with Nature as an ally.
-We welcome like-hearted people who work on our grounds while forwarding their own personal goals.
+We welcome like-hearted people who work with us on programs or in the office while forwarding their own personal goals.
 Participants include people of varied ages, perspectives, and cultures.

 We use ancient and modern Nature-connected healing and expressive arts (including music, dance, visual arts, word arts, and theater) that enhance connection with self, other, community, Nature, and the Great Mystery (God/Goodness/Goddess).

 Essential Oils have entered our lives, to enhance every area of effectiveness.
 Please ask about this.

 A new website or a page on this website is being created with music and movement activities to support teachers and parents of babies, toddlers and young children.
 The site will give access to songs, dances, fingerplays and activities to support children’s soul-centered nature connected healthy development.

 This website is for Mahalo Art Center, the organization, which is now based out of West Brattleboro, Vermont, one mile from Mahalo.